-Randomized Observational Learning before adopting a rule Randomized voluntary pilot programs Studies that rely on randomization Pilot programs where intervention is not assigned randomly (such as with voluntary programs) Analysis of regulatory approaches in different jurisdictions, including countries Designing a rule to facilitate learning • Randomized assignment of different regulatory obligations Rules that allow for state implementation and variation (e.g., cooperative federalism) Analysis of temporal differences (i.e., "before and after" comparisons) Creation of regulatory thresholds that will facilitate later comparisons of entities above/below a threshold Learning after promulgating a rule • Randomized application of rules in appropriate circumstances • Granting of waivers or exemptions that allow for the adoption of alternative approaches that can be studied
+205

+206

+207

+208

+209210

+211

+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

+Examples of the main methods of learning discussed in the preceding sections can be summarized in Table 1.

 Table 1: Examples of Methods for Regulatory Learning

+Randomized Observational

+Learning before adopting a rule Randomized voluntary pilot programs Studies that rely on randomization Pilot programs where intervention is not assigned randomly (such as with voluntary programs) Analysis of regulatory approaches in different jurisdictions necluding and countries

+Designing a rule to facilitate learning Randomized assignment of different regulatory obligations Rules that allow for state implementation and variation (e.g., cooperative federalism) Analysis of temporal differences (i.e., "before and after" comparisons) Creation of regulatory thresholds that will facilitate later comparisons of entities above/below a threshold

+Learning after promulgating a rule Regulated entities randomly selected for different types of suspension of enforcement Granting of waivers or exemptions that allow for the adoption of alternative approaches that can be studied

 Common Issues in Learning from Experience

-As noted, each stage of the rulemaking lifecycle allows agencies to learn from variation.
-Agencies can learn from both randomized and observational methods, keeping in mind the virtues and challenges of each.
+As noted, each stage of the rulemaking lifecycle presentsallows agencies with the apportunity to learn from variation.
+Agencies have options available to them to can learn from both randomized and observational methods, keeping in mind the virtues and challenges of each.
 Whichever method an agency chooses, at least two additional issues should be considered: data collection and public input.

 Data Collection

-Collecting data is essential.
+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES Collecting data is essential.
 Only with information can agencies hope to learn from analyzing regulations.
 When collecting data, though, agencies must be mindful of the Paperwork Reduction Act (PRA), which can constrain their ability to send a survey instrument to ten or more parties.
-As part of agencies' data collection efforts, it may be helpful for agencies to work closely with the Office of Information and Regulatory Affairs to ensure proper use of available flexibility in accordance with the PRA and the Office of Management and Budget's implementing regulations.
+As part of agencies' data collection efforts, it may be helpful for agencies Agencies may find it helpful to work closely with the Office of Information and Regulatory Affairs (OIRA) to ensure proper use of use available flexibility within the PRA and the Office of Management and Budget's (OMB's) implementing regulations, as part of data collection and agencies.
+Public Input Best practices generally call for some opportunity for the public to learn about and comment on the design of and the results of studies an agency undertakes.

-Public Input

-Best practices generally call for some opportunity for the public to learn about and comment on the design and results of studies an agency undertakes.
 For pre-rule learning, the notice-and-comment process provides the required minimum process by which agencies should engage the public, but there are other methods of public input that might be useful, even at the pre-rule stage, for public input beyond just notice and comment.
 If an agency is planning to revise a rule, a subsequent notice-and-comment rulemaking will provide an additional opportunity for public input.
-If an initial rule provides for its expiration on a certain date, that may also help ensure that the public has the opportunity to offer input on a future notice-and-comment procedures can benefit from subsequent opportunities for public comment.
+If an initial rule contained a sunset provision provides for its expiration on a certain date, that would also may also help ensure that the public has the opportunity to offer input on a future notice-and-comment rulemaking to keep or modify the rule.
+Even rules not subject to the APA's notice-and-comment procedures, pursuant to the APA's good cause exemption, can benefit from subsequent opportunities for public comment.
+Commented [CMA7]: Proposed Amendment from Alan Marrison 2 See 44 U.S.C. § 3502(3)(A)(i). &lt;sup>26 See, e.g., Admin.

-But even in situations in which the agency does not undertake a new notice-and-comment rulemaking or otherwise leaves a rule "as is," the agency may benefit from outside input on the systematic learning effort it has undertaken, whether through a peer review process, advisory committees, public hearings or meetings, or just a supplemental solicitation of comments.
-The decision as to which approach to use to solicit public input will turn on numerous factors, including resource constraints.

-&lt;sup>23 See 44 U.S.C. § 3502(3)(A)(i).

-&lt;sup>24 See, e.g., Admin.
 Conf. of the U.S., Recommendation 2017-2, Negotiated Rulemaking and Other Options for Public Engagement, 82 Fed.
 Reg.
-31,039 (July 5, 2017); Admin.
+31,039 (2017); Admin.
 Conf. of the U.S., Recommendation 2013-5, Social Media in Rulemaking, 78 Fed.
 Reg.
-76,269 (Dec.
-17, 2013).

-&lt;sup>25 Admin.
+76,269 (2013). &lt;sup>27 Admin.
 Conf. of the U.S., Recommendation 95-4, Procedures for Noncontroversial and Expedited Rulemaking, 60 Fed.
 Reg.
-43,110 (Nov.
-8, 1995).
+43,110 (1995).

-&lt;sup>26 See Gubler, supra note 20, at 54.

-RECOMMENDATION